Abi-Liu/Jokr/README.md

 # Technologies

-For this app I used Node.js, Express.js, vanilla Javascript, MongoDB, Mongoose, EJS, and CSS for styling.
+For this app I used Node.js, Express.js, vanilla Javascript, MongoDB, Mongoose, EJS, and Bootstrap for styling.

 ---